MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pmi/ni-pmi-ioctl_pmi_get_capabilities.md

-#### -STATUS_SUCCESS

-The WDM driver that supports the PMI interface has completed the IOCTL request successfully.

 #### -STATUS_BUFFER_TOO_SMALL

 The <b>Parameters.DeviceIoControl.OutputBufferLength</b> member of the <a href="..\wdm\ns-wdm-_irp.md">IRP</a> is less than the size, in bytes, of a <a href="..\pmi\ns-pmi-_pmi_capabilities.md">PMI_CAPABILITIES</a> structure and its variable-length data.